Programs

 • Publication of project abstract in a CES Web news broadcast;

-• Invitation to present a paper session at the CES Conference; and
+• Invitation to present a paper session at the CES Conference;

 SEEK Award Honourable Mention